 - Sound Proofing reduces/blocks sound from coming in or out of the environment and is much more expensive.

-- You do not need to be a Man/Woman of a Thousand Voices or a Voice Changeling.
-While the ability to do different voices is a nice skill (and much more common than you think), the most important voice to master is your own.
+- "I can do a bunch of different voices and impressions!"
+Before any of that, you need to know how to act.
+You do not need to be a Man/Woman of a Thousand Voices or a Voice Changeling.
+The ability to do different voices is much more common than you think, but the most important voice to master is your own.

 - On a similar note, don't rely on your ability to do impressions.
 Even if your impressions are spot-on, companies will simply hire the original instead of a sound-alike (unless the original is dead, retired or otherwise unavailable).

-- Voice over isn't just characters, commercials and audiobooks.
+- Voice-over isn't just characters, audiobooks and commercials.
 There are dozens of voice-over genres such as e-learning, narration, announcements, interactive tours, etc.

 - "I have stage fright, but no one can see me when I'm voice-acting!"
-This reasoning might fly in amateur or No Budget work, but in professional voiceover, you'll often work with clients, voice directors and sound engineers who will be listening and critiquing while you record.
-Sometimes, you'll be recording alongside other voice actors who'll want to work off your performance.
+This reasoning might fly in No Budget projects, but in professional voice-over, you'll often work with clients, voice directors and sound engineers who will be listening and critiquing while you record.
+Occasionally, you'll be recording alongside other voice actors who'll want to work off your performance.

 - Voice-acting is very competitive.

-- If you intend to be a professional voice actor, you may have to invest several years and several thousand dollars in equipment & training before you finally land your first professional gig and see a return on that investment.
+- If you intend to be a professional voice actor, you may have to invest several years and several thousand dollars in equipment & training before you finally see a return on that investment.

 - Get used to rejection, and don't expect much positive reinforcement.
-There are thousands of us and only so many roles and gigs.
+There are thousands of people getting into voiceover and only so many roles and gigs.
 In the professional world, a 1-2% booking ratio* is actually a good standard to reach.

-- Be wary of using pay-to-play websites, where you pay a subscription fee to audition for paid VO gigs, especially Voices.com.
-Such websites take a large cut of what you make and may not let you talk with the paying client.
-While you can make a good living through through P-2-P websites, you could make much more by directly contacting clients instead of reaching them through these channels.
+- Be wary of using pay-to-play websites (especially Voices.com), where you pay a subscription fee to audition for paid VO gigs.
+The majority of these websites often pay insultingly low rates for the work you put in, take a large cut of what you make, and may not allow you to talk with the client.
+While you can make a good living through through P-2-Ps, you could make much more by directly contacting clients instead of reaching them through these channels.

 - When you become eligible for SAG-AFTRA (first off, congrats), don't join right away.
 Once you do, you'll be competing against the best in the business and you'll have an even harder time finding work thanks to Global Rule One* , not to mention the fees involved.